braid-org/braidjs/readme.md

-# Braidjs
+# Braidjs: Synchronization in a Browser API

-This is a reference implementation in Javascript of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.
+This contains a reference implementation in Javascript of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.

+Furthermore, this repo demonstrates adding synchronization to the *browser API*.

 This implementation is not yet complete, but aims to be fully-functioning and robust enough for production sites.